sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(c1.textContent).toEqual('Load tweets')
 -->

 We have two booleans here: _is loading_ and _has errors_.
-If we look closer at how the code uses them, we’ll notice that only one boolean is `true` at any time in a component’s lifecycle.
+If we look closer at how the code uses them, we’ll notice that only one boolean could be `true` at any given time in a component’s lifecycle.
+It’s either _is loading_ or _has errors_ but never both at the same time.
 It’s hard to see now, making it difficult to correctly handle all possible state changes, so our component may end up in an _impossible state_ like _is loading_ and _has errors_ at the same time.
 The only way to fix this would be to reload the page.
 This is exactly why turning electronic devices off and on often fixes weird issues.

 We can replace several _exclusive_ boolean flags — where only one is `true` at a time — with a single enum: